Skip to main content

 • What is seen - inspectors observe interactions that take place between people giving and receiving care and support during the course of the visit.
 We also observe the physical environment in which care and support is provided, and assess the degree to which it is safe and suitable for the purpose intended.

 4.6 Inspectors make notes during the inspection, which inform our inspection reports.
-They may also ask for copies of documents, request that information be sent to them and remove records where required.
+They may also ask for copies of documents, request information be sent to them or remove records where required.
 When we remove original copies of individual care records and the information is still required to inform staff how to support people, copies of the information will be provided to the service to ensure continuity and safety.

-4.7 If the inspection visit is as a result of taking enforcement action and the inspector needs to seize information under 2016 Act, we will inform the service provider of this and what it means.
+4.7 If the inspection visit is as a result of enforcement action and the inspector needs to seize information under 2016 Act, we will inform the service provider of this and what it means.
 Where an inspector seizes and removes evidence they will do so having regard to the Police and Criminal Evidence Act 1984 (PACE) (External link).

 How information is considered throughout the inspection process